sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

 A short restart limit is useful when initially creating a cluster, as it ensures that YARN does not repeatedly try to restart a failing application.

-In production, however, a large number prevents YARN from halting a Hoya application merely because failures in the underlying YARN cluster have triggered restarts.
+In production, however, a large number prevents YARN from halting a Slider application merely because failures in the underlying YARN cluster have triggered restarts.